emhat1/Homework-w06/README.md

 The weather information is sourced from the OpenWeather API

-The page was created with html, CSS and JavaScript
+The page was created with html, CSS (including BootStrap) and JavaScript